Wambo

 Wambo has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Twenty-one infrastructure projects have been identified by AreaSearch as potentially impacting the area.
-Key projects include Dalby Cultural Centre, Within Energy Dalby Geothermal Project (EPG 2031), Dalby Water Supply Upgrade - Treatment Development, and Dalby Police Station Redevelopment.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 21 projects that could affect this region.
+Notable ones include Dalby Cultural Centre, Within Energy Dalby Geothermal Project (EPG 2031), Dalby Water Supply Upgrade - Treatment Development, and Dalby Police Station Redevelopment.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.